Spring 2026 • Reading Group

 Exam Type: None

 The events of the past few years—from wars to trade wars and everything in between—have posed serious challenges to the international legal order.
 Has international law become more relevant than ever, or increasingly irrelevant?
-This reading group aims to provide the tools to grapple with this pressing question.
+Is international law “all we have” in our tools of resistance, or is this moment an opportunity to look beyond it as we search for a vocabulary for global emancipation?
+This reading group aims to provide the tools to grapple with these pressing questions.

-This reading group will delve into these debates as a way of understanding the present crisis in international law.
+As a group, we will strive to better understand the contemporary moment in international law.
 We will engage with works spanning international law, history, and political theory to build a framework for assessing both the depth of the current crisis and the range of reform projects on the table.
 Our focus within international law will include the laws of war, international economic law (trade and investment), international environmental and climate law, and international human rights law.
 Case studies will cover recent armed conflicts, trade wars, backlash against international investment law, climate change governance, and global human rights challenges.
 Each week will concentrate on a particular area of international law.

 Throughout, the group will use historical contingency as a lens for unpacking current international legal debates.
 In particular, we will pay close attention to alternative visions for structuring international law—projects proposed at different historical junctures but ultimately sidelined by the rise of the liberal international legal order.
 As we examine calls for reform or abandonment, these alternative imaginaries will help us grapple with the future of international law (and of law!) —both as a discipline and as a political language.